1. CONFIDENTIALITY

 16. RELATIONSHIPS WITH SUPPLIERS

-The Company dealfairland honestly with its suppliers.
+The Company deals fairly and honestly with its suppliers.
 This means that our relationships with suppliers are based on price, quality, service and reputation.
 Directors, Senior Management and employees dealing with suppliers should carefully guard their objectivity.

 Specifically, no Director or Senior Management should accept or solicit any personal benefit from a supplier or potential supplier that might compromise, or appear to compromise, their objective assessment of the supplier’s products and prices.
 Directors, Senior Management and employees can give or accept promotional items of nominal value or moderately scaled entertainment within the limits of responsible and customary business practice.
 Please see “Gifts and Benefits in Section 4” above for additional guidelines.